sergey-sw/raft-playground/README.md

 ### Summary of the leader election demo

-In this simplified example you learned the basics of leader election process in Raft.
+In this simplified example you learned the basics of the leader election process in Raft.

 Nodes promote themselves from `follower` to `candidate` role and try to win the election.

-Each election has a `term`, which start from `1` and increase monotonically in each new round of election.
+Each election happens in a specific `term`.
+Terms start from `1` and increase monotonically in each new round of election.
 Terms represent the order of events or in some sense, time.

-Only one node can win the election in a given term, because
+Only one node can win the election in the given term, because
-- winning requires a majority of the cluster to vote for the same node and
+- winning requires the majority of the cluster to vote for the same node, and
 - node can not vote several times in a single term.

-Once a leader is elected, it starts broadcasting heartbeats to all other nodes in a cluster to hold leadership.
+Once the leader is elected, it starts broadcasting heartbeats to all other nodes in the cluster to hold its leadership.

 Network partitions can isolate some nodes from the leader.
-If node does not hear from leader longer than a `heartbeat timeout`, it decides that leader is down and tries to become a new leader.
+If a node does not hear from the leader longer than a `heartbeat timeout`, it decides that leader is down and tries to become the new leader.

-New elections happen in a greater term than previous election.
-After the network partition is resolved, nodes need to agree on a new leader.
-RPC requests and responses contain current term of the node.
+New election happens in a greater term than the previous election.
+After the network partition is resolved, nodes need to agree on the new leader.
+RPC requests and responses contain the info about the current term of the node.
 When node sees a term `X` higher than its own term `T`, it understands that it got behind and steps down to a follower role in term `X`.
-Eventually nodes will reach the same term agree on a new leader.
+Eventually nodes will synchronize on the same term and agree on the new leader.

 #### Disclaimer

-This was a simplified example without any data operations in a cluster.
+This was a simplified example without any data operations in the cluster.
 That's why nodes with higher term values can easily win the election.
-Full version of the algorithm adds another requirement for the voting process: node will decline a voting request if candidate's operations log is behind the node's operation log.
+Full version of the algorithm adds another requirement for the voting process: a node will decline the voting request if the candidate's operations log is behind the node's operation log.
 See more details in the log replication demo.

 <hr/>